 I’ve heard some folks argue that sending low offers like this is sleazy or unethical (as if we’re somehow “taking advantage of vulnerable people in their time of need”).
 But in my opinion, this is absolute nonsense, and I’d like to explain why it’s a completely misguided perspective.
 With any luck, I’ll help you develop the right mindset for making low offers without the dreaded guilt trip.

-Everybody knows that the key to success in real estate is to buy low & sell high.
+Everybody knows that the key to success in real estate is to buy low and sell high.

-If you’re talking to the right kinds of sellers (i.e. – that small segment of our society that is more-than-happy to sell their property for pennies on the dollar), you’re going to encounter at least a few “sob stories” along the way.
-A lot of property owners are motivated to sell because they’re in tight spot and they need money right now.
-Essentially, they need someone to bail them out and they’ve drawn the conclusion that YOU must be that person.
+If you’re talking to the right kinds of sellers (i.e., that small segment of our society that is more than happy to sell their property for pennies on the dollar), you’re going to encounter at least a few “sob stories” along the way.
+A lot of property owners are motivated to sell because they’re in a tight spot, and they need money right now.
+Essentially, they need someone to bail them out, and they’ve drawn the conclusion that YOU must be that person.

-Even though these “financial bailouts” will occasionally be the by-product of your business activity – don’t lose sight of the fact that your #1 goal as an investor is to buy properties with a higher monetary value than the amount of your investment.
+Even though these “financial bailouts” will occasionally be the by-product of your business activity, don’t lose sight of the fact that your primary goal as an investor is to buy properties with a higher monetary value than the amount of your investment.
 You’re investing money with the expectation of financial gain.
 This is LITERALLY the definition of what an investor does!